Midnight In America Home Page

 There you have it.
 Jesus says that Bible teachers who espouse and teach the wrong view that the Law of Moses has passed into desuetude are very low in His estimation.
 Their teaching is not worth much.
 By contrast, the man who teaches that all God's precepts have tremendous value, he is great in God's estimation.

-Not long ago I received a dream in which I was given this prophetic word:
+Not long ago I received a dream from God in which I was given this prophetic word:

 A preacher's success is not rated by the number of people he reaches, but by the depth of repentance he teaches.

-It was a catchy little piece of prose, and since I am not one for prose, I suppose that's why God had to reveal it to me via a dream.
+It was a catchy little piece, and since I am not one for prose, perhaps that’s why God had to reveal it to me via a dream.

 So, to return to the beginning, the Law of Moses comprised teaching given to Moses BY GOD!
 It contained the Ten Commandments, and also the statutes and judgements, as Malachi 4:4 makes clear.
 Some of these statutes are applicable in their present form.
 Some need modification or amplification because they were geared to the system in which they lived, which was basically agrarian, and we need further revelation to see how they fit us in our society.
 For example, the Land Sabbath and Jubilee.
 The principles are still valid, but how to apply them is not clear, because we are not a nation under theocratic rule.
 We are individuals trying to live by God's law in a highly imperfect (satanic!) system.